MinuMThomas/Hangman-game/README.md

 - user can choose restart the game or exit the game

-- **Game plan**
+**Game plan**
 - Upon loading the page, a large logo ascii art displays and asks the user to input their name.

    ![The first page](./image/pone.png "image of first page")

 - It's important to give a input, user can enter any letters.
 When the user completes entering their name, a welcome message with their name appears.
   ![uername with welcome message](./image/ptwo.png "image of navigation page")
   ![options to choose](./image/pthree.png "image of navigation page")

 - User will be asked if they want to start game or instruction or exit the game.
 The user input will validate each time and appropriate feedback will be given for invalid data entry.
-Also the screen will be cleared after long instruction and options to choose level will appear after 6seconds
+Also the screen will be cleared after long instruction and options to choose level will appear after pressing enter button

   ![levels to choose](./image/pfour.png "image of navigation page")
   ![levels to choose](./image/psix.png "image of navigation page")